Laboratory exercise 3

 · Have the same name;

-· Have different number of arguments or different type of arguments;
+· Have a different number of parameters or have different types of parameters;

 class Shapes {